 Some options for your third day:

 Take a food tour or cooking class.
 Rome’s food scene goes well beyond pasta and pizza.
-A food tour through Trastevere or the Jewish Quarter is a great way to discover local specialities like supplì (fried rice balls) and carciofi alla giudia (Jewish-style artichokes).
+A food tour through Trastevere or the Jewish Quarter is a good way to discover local specialities like supplì (fried rice balls) and carciofi alla giudia (Jewish-style artichokes).

 For more ideas, see our detailed itineraries for a day in Rome, 2 days in Rome, and 3 days in Rome.